natenka/pyneng-book-en/docs/source/book/09_functions/2_namespace.rst

     NameError: name 'intf_config' is not defined

-Note that the intf_config variable is not available outside of the function.
+Note that intf_config variable is not available outside of function.
 To get the result of a function you must call a function and assign result to a variable:

 .. code:: python